WilliamHLe/StrikkDin/README.md

      $ python manage.py migrate
     ```

-   > You may have to change directory to PU13 before using the command over:
+   > You may have to change directory to PU13 before using the command over
+   >
    > This can be done by running: `$ cd PU13`

 4. Run project: